 Recognizing that programing is not as effective when done simply at one point in time, the University provides a number of modalities to offer on-going education.
-For most of the 2020 academic year programming was held virtually by our Violence Prevention, Victim Advocacy, and Support Center.
+Most the programming for the 2022 was held by our Violence Prevention, Victim Advocacy, and Support Center.
 They cover such topics as policy and definitions, bystander interventions, risk reduction, and options for reporting and advocacy.